mindspore-ai/docs/docs/mindspore/source_en/faq/distributed_parallel.md

 <br/>

-<font size=3>**Q: What can we do when performing distributed training via OpenMPI, stand-alone multi-card training is normal, but during the multi-machine multi-card training, some machines prompt the GPU device id setting to fail?**</font>
+## Q: What can we do when performing distributed training via OpenMPI, stand-alone multi-card training is normal, but during the multi-machine multi-card training, some machines prompt the GPU device id setting to fail?

 ```text
 [ERROR] DEVICE [mindspore/ccsrc/runtime/device/gpu/cuda_driver.cc:245] SetDevice] SetDevice for id:7 failed, ret[101], invalid device ordinal.
 Please make sure that the 'device_id' set in context is in the range:[0, total number of GPU).
 If the environment variable 'CUDA_VISIBLE_DEVICES' is set, the total number of GPU will be the number set in the environment variable 'CUDA_VISIBLE_DEVICES'.
 For example, if export CUDA_VISIBLE_DEVICES=4,5,6, the 'device_id' can be 0,1,2 at the moment, 'device_id' starts from 0, and 'device_id'=0 means using GPU of number 4.